patrickmmartin/errorcodeNX/article.md

 Curate's Eggs
 -------------

-There are yet some potentially interesting ramifications that fall out from error_id that have not been demonstrated, but which we'll touch upon here.
+There are yet some potentially interesting ramifications that fall out from error_id that have not been demonstrated, but which we'll touch upon here to pique your interest.

 * _missing switch_: it is possible to write template metaprograms that will
     - allow statically typed handlers to be registered for a switch statement to ensure values are always handled, with various outcomes for a fall-through, (Fail, Pass, etc.)